shrebox/shrebox/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Explainable Machine Learning (XAI).
+- 🔭 I’m currently working on Explainable Machine Learning (xAI).
-- 🌱 I’m currently learning Deep Learning for Computer Vision.
+- 🌱 I’m currently learning Interpretability in Computer Vision.
 - 👯 I’m looking to collaborate on any topics of interest (checkout the about section [here](https://www.linkedin.com/in/shreyash-arya-60254810a/)!).
 - 🤔 I’m looking for open research | PhD positions.
-- 💬 Ask me about Machine Learning and Natural Language Processing.
+- 💬 Ask me about Computer Vision and Machine Learning.
 - 📫 How to reach me: Feel free to ping me [here](https://www.linkedin.com/in/shreyash-arya-60254810a/)!
 - 😄 Pronouns: he/him.
 - ⚡ Fun fact: If you have reached reading till here, you may connect and find more! :)